Ko Tongariro te maunga

 Ko Ngāti Kurauia te hapū

 I first started painting and drawing seriously when I was seventeen.
-I had a great teacher that taught me to value art history.
+I had a great teacher that taught me the value of art history.
 We studied the work of German expressionists Max Beckmann and Otto Dix.
-The Weimar Republic of the 20’s and 30’s with the rise of Fascism continues to be an area of interest for me.
+The politics of the Weimar Republic of the 20’s and 30’s with the rise of Fascism continues to be an area of interest for me.
+One of my first life drawing teachers at Art school was Allie Eagle who emphasised sound knowledge of the human figure as well as fostering in me a fascination for political activism.

 On finishing art school I travelled to Europe to study the Old Masters.
 Upon returning to NZ I was lucky to have exhibitions but I wanted to improve my drawing.
-I was in an art store and found Anthony Ryder’s Complete Guide to Figure Drawing.
-It changed my life.
+I was in an art store and found Anthony Ryder’s Complete Guide to Figure Drawing which proved pivotal in my artistic direction.

 In 2005 I won a contemporary Pacific Scholarship to fund study in the basics of sight size in Florence Italy.
 From there I travelled to France to study at Studio Escalier and portraiture with Ted Seth Jacobs at BACAA in the U.S.A in 2009.

 Today I continue to question and critique my methodology in painting.
-I'm grateful for all the help I've received from friends, family, life models, students and patrons that have happily given their time to be part of my development.
+I'm grateful for all the help I've received from friends, family, life models, students and buyers of my art, that have happily given their time to be part of my development.

 Ka u ki matanuku